 About the MPRA

 Through various programs and events, the MPRA is able to provide opportunities for their members and communities.
-From helping Soldiers and their families in need to technological expos, there’s something for everyone to participate in.
+From helping Soldiers and their families in need to providing scholarships, there’s something for everyone to participate in.
 Donations for the various programs are greatly appreciated.

 If you would like for your donation to be applied to a specific program (listed above), please make a note during the check out process in the Additional Notes Section.